On the evening of October 1, the athletics final of the 100m hurdles event for women at the 19th ASIAD took place.

 Specifically, without the referee's signal, Wu Yanni started and this startled Indian athlete Jyothi Yarraji who ran after him.

-Immediately afterwards, both were declared to have violated the rules and were disqualified.
-However, the host country of ASIAD 19 successfully appealed and the two athletes returned to the track.
+Immediately after, both were announced to have violated the rules and were disqualified.
+However, the host country of ASIAD 19 successfully appealed and the two athletes were allowed to return to the track.

 In this competition, Wu Yanni showed his class by always maintaining one of the two leading positions.